tynave/PriconneReTL-Installer/README.md

     So if you would like to make personal alterations of the patch files and want to keep those across the versions, it is advised to have those on seperate files.)

 ## Installation
-The application is portable.
-Just copy it where you would like, and run it.
+The application is portable, does not require installation, just extract the released .zip archive anywhere.
 All the operations processed are always logged into the *ReTLInstaller.log* file, which resides in the application's folder.
 If the file is not present, it gets created.
 If the file is already present, it's content is purges/reset on every run.